Mental Health Facilities Muskegon, MI

 Community Mental Health - 30.5 miles from Muskegon, MI

 Community Mental Health is a mental health clinic in Holland, MI, located at 12265 James Street, in the 49424 zip code.
-Community Mental Health provides telemedicine/telehealth and outpatient treatment.
-Community Mental Health offers behavior modification, group therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and children / adolescents.
-Community Mental Health also supports people with serious mental illness, people with PTSD and people with trauma.
-More services at Community Mental Health include family psychoeducation, psychosocial rehabilitation services and suicide prevention services.
+Community Mental Health provides outpatient treatment and telemedicine/telehealth.
+Community Mental Health offers individual psychotherapy, cognitive behavioral therapy and dialectical behavior therapy to adults, children / adolescents and seniors 65 or older.
+Community Mental Health also supports people requiring dual diagnosis treatment, people with serious mental illness and patients with eating disorders.
+More services at Community Mental Health include assertive community treatment, housing services and psychosocial rehabilitation services.

 Learn More